sensorario/go-design-patterns/behavioral/interpreter/README.md

 The interpreter design pattern is used to solve business cases where it's useful to have a language to perform common operations.
-The most famous intepreter we can talk about is probably SQL.
+The most famous interpreter we can talk about is probably SQL.

 ## Implementation